 As the years go by, your house overflows with stuff, and as much as you love this stuff, you’ve got to ask yourself if you really need it?
 We all know how hard it can be to let go, but decluttering the home can feel like a breath of fresh air.
-You’ve got to be ruthless, you’ve got to make difficult decisions, and to get organized, you’ve got to be organized, so here are our top decluttering tips to freshen up the home.
+You’ve got to be ruthless, you’ve got to make difficult decisions, and to get organized, you’ve got to be organized in your life and with your desk, so here are our top decluttering tips from Unclutterer to freshen up the home.

 Schedule a Weekend

 You might try to take every opportunity you can to declutter, the problem with this is that by the time you get back round to any spot, it’s just as bad, if not worse, than before.

 Rather than do little bits at a time, it’s best to schedule a weekend to get through all of your clutter.
 This will help you get through everything in one go.
 If you’ve too much clutter for one day, make it a Saturday and Sunday event.
 Put on some music and get through the mountain of mess that’s bothered you for far too long.

 Make a Room Map